 Home Book Art Quilts Quilt Repair Lectures and Workshops Quilt History Costumes Resumé Contact

 With this information, I can give you my opinion and a rough estimate via e-mail, but I can give a firm estimate only when I see the quilt "in person".

 I can give you my opinion and a rough estimate via email, but I can give a firm estimate only when I see the quilt "in person".When your turn comes up, I'll ask you to send the quilt, along with the return shipping fee.
 We can then discuss the estimate and answer any questions you may have.
-If you decide not to go ahead with the repair, I'll send the quilt right back.
+If you decide not to go ahead with the repair, we'll send the quilt right back.

+Home Book Art Quilts Quilt Repair Lectures and Workshops Quilt History Costumes Resumé Contact